Generic hearing to consider various issues related to Uniform Transmission Rates

 More about commenting and privacy

 All letters of comment sent to the OEB are placed on the public record.
-This means the letters can be seen at our offices and will be placed on our website.
-Before the letter of comment is placed on the public record, all personal (i.e. not business) contact information is removed, such as the individual's address, fax and phone numbers, and email address.
-The individual's name and the content of the letter will become part of the public record..
+This means the letters will be placed on our website.
+Before the letter of comment is placed on the public record, personal contact information contained in the address, phone number, and email address fields of this form is removed.
+The individual's name and the content of the letter will become part of the public record.